-Alkenes are highly reactive ue to the presence of the carbon-carbon double bond, which is an area of high electron density.
+Alkenes are highly reactive due to the presence of the carbon-carbon double bond, which is an area of high electron density.
 These rejoinders often involve the addition of atoms or groups across the double bond.
 Alkenes can undergo electrophilic & free radical addition rejoinders, among others.

-- 1. Electrophilic Addition Rejoinders - Electrophilic addition one of the most common rejoinders of alkenes, where the ?-electrons of the double bond react with an electrophile.
-Common electrophilic addition rejoinders include: - o Hydrogenation: The addition of hydrogen (H?) to an alkene in the presence of a catalyst (usually platinum, palladium, or nickel) forms an alkane.
+1. Electrophilic Addition Rejoinders

+Electrophilic addition is one of the most common rejoinders of alkenes, where the π -electrons of the double bond react with an electrophile.
+Common electrophilic addition rejoinders include:

+Hydrogenation: The addition of hydrogen (H2) to an alkene in the presence of a catalyst (usually platinum, palladium, or nickel) forms an alkane.
 This is a syn-addition, meaning that the hydrogen atoms add to the same side of the double bond.